aloth/decisively-digital-book-resources/README.md

 * **Have a suggestion?** If you have an idea to improve a framework or add a new resource, please [**open an issue**](https://github.com/aloth/decisively-digital-book-resources/issues) to start a discussion.
 * **Find an error?** If you spot a typo or an error in the materials, please let us know by opening an issue.
 * **Share your adaptation:** Have you adapted one of these frameworks for a specific industry (e.g., healthcare, manufacturing, finance)?
-Consider sharing your version by submitting a pull request.
+Consider sharing your version by opening an issue.

 ---